reposit2/insulator/README.md

 ### Outputs
 ---
-We analyzed two criteria of DNA-binding sites (DBSs) of CTCF: DBS Selection Criteria S1 and S2, which are shown in our paper (Fig. 4b).
+We analysed two criteria of DNA-binding sites (DBSs) of CTCF: DBS Selection Criteria S1 and S2, which are shown in our paper (Fig. 4b).
 Absolute _z_ scores for DBS Selection Criteria S2 are shown in Fig. 3d in the paper.
 ```
 perl stat2_deepliftscore.pl 1